khiav223577/pluck_all/README.md

 ### pluck to array

-Behaves the same as the Rails 4 pluck, but you can use it in Rails 3
+Behaves the same as `#pluck` method, but you can use it to pluck multiple columns in Rails 3

 ```rb
 User.where('id < 3').pluck_array(:id, :account)